Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Classes/Necromancer.md

 **Natural Odd Hit:** The target is weakened until the end of its next turn.

-# Summoning Rules
+## Summoning Rules

 These general rules also apply to the druid’s Elemental Caster class talent.

-## Standard action spells
+### Standard Action Spells

 Casting a summoning spell generally requires a standard action.
 The creature(s) you summon appears next to you, though feats or powers might enable you to summon it nearby instead.

-## Duration
+### Duration

 A summoned creature fights for you until the end of the battle or until it drops to 0 hit points.
 At 0 hp, summoned creatures are slain and removed from the battle.

-## One summoning spell at a time
+### One Summoning Spell at a time

 Each spellcaster can have only a single summoning spell active at a time.
 If all the creatures from an earlier summoning spell have been slain, you’re free to cast another.
 Alternatively, you can dismiss your own previously summoned creatures as a quick action to clear the way for a new summoning spell.

-## Halfway there
+### Halfway there

 Summoned creatures are not the same as real creatures.
 They’re partly real, partly magical.
-Their abilities don’t always match the capabilities of the creatures that the adventurers encounter _for real_.
+Their abilities don’t always match the capabilities of the creatures that the adventurers encounter *for real*.
 Sometimes this is reflected in a summoned creature’s attacks or abilities.
 It’s always reflected in a summoned creature’s hit points.

-## Hit points
+### Hit Points

 Each summoned creature stat block indicates its base hit points.
 Starting hit points for summoned creatures are nearly always lower than hit points for non-summoned versions of the same creature.
 Some class feats might increase the hit points of summoned creatures.

-## Actions on arrival
+### Actions on Arrival

 The turn you summon a creature, that creature takes its turn immediately after your turn in initiative order.
 During its turn, the summoned creature can act like any other creature, taking a standard, move, and quick action.
 The summoned creature continues to take its turn immediately after you (even if your initiative order changes) until the end of the battle.

-## Escalation die
+### Escalation Die

 As a rule, summoned creatures don’t benefit from the escalation die.
-A summoned creature can add the escalation die to attacks, however, if _you use a quick action_ to give it orders or magical reinforcement.
+A summoned creature can add the escalation die to attacks, however, if *you use a quick action* to give it orders or magical reinforcement.
 The summoned creature then gets to use the escalation die until the start of your next turn, including for opportunity attacks and other attacks that it gets to make during other creatures’ turns.

 For example, during the turn you summon the creature, you use a quick action afterward to give it orders, allowing it to use the escalation die bonus.
 At the start of your next turn, the creature no longer gets to use the escalation die, so you’ll have to use another quick action again during that turn for the creature to keep getting the benefit.

 If you’ve summoned a mob of mooks, a single quick action lets every member of the mob use the escalation die.

-## Allies
+### Allies

 Summoned creatures generally count as your allies (for roleplaying as well as for resolving effects).

-## No recoveries, bad healing
+### No Recoveries, Bad Healing

 Summoned creatures don’t have recoveries.
 If you cast a healing spell on a summoned creature that requires the use of a recovery, the summoned creature heals hit points equal to your level.
 If you use an effect that would heal a summoned creature without using a recovery, the summoned creature only heals half the normal hit points of the effect.
 Temporary hit points still work normally.

-## No nastier specials
+### No Nastier Specials

 Creatures you summon don’t use nastier specials.

-## Spell or creature
+### Spell or Creature

 When a summoning spell is cast, it’s definitely a spell.
 After casting the spell, a summoned creature is a creature.